ms-iot/content/en-US/Samples/IotOnboarding.md

 #### Soft-AP and Wi-Fi Profiles
 The Soft-AP and AllJoyn Onboarding settings are ignored when a Wi-Fi profile is detected.
 In theory, once a device has a Wi-Fi profile configured, there is no longer a need to Onboard the device.
 This behavior can be changed by modifying the control logic in OnboardingService.cs.
 For example, a hardware switch could be polled that re-enables the Soft-AP when a button is pressed.
 To change the logic, replace the code that sets the "_state" variable to "OnboardingState.ConfiguredValidated" when a Wi-Fi profile is found.

+#### Network Type and Firewall Configuration
+Soft-AP networks default to "Public" network types.
+This means that certain inbound connections will be blocked by the Windows Firewall and consequently the AllJoyn Onboarding Producer contained within the IotOnboarding sample will not be discoverd by an AllJoyn Consumer.
+To ensure the AllJoyn Producer is discoverable it may be necessary to configure the Windows Firewall to allow UDP and TCP inbound connections for the specific AllJoyn ports.

+When embedding your own version of AllJoyn Onboarding in a commercial product, the firewall can be configured as part of your device's custom provisioning package (see [Adding A Provisioning Package to An Image](https://docs.microsoft.com/en-us/windows-hardware/manufacture/iot/add-a-provisioning-package-to-an-image) and the [firewall configuration](https://docs.microsoft.com/en-us/windows/configuration/wcd/wcd-firewallconfiguration) setting).